osrf/gazebo_tutorials/force_torque_sensor/tutorial.md

 The value `sensor` means the measurement is rotated by the rotation component of the `<pose>` of this sensor.
 The translation component of the pose has no effect.

-Regardless, the torque is always a force applied at a distance from the origin of the joint.
+Regardless of this setting, the torque is always measured as a force applied at a distance from the joint.

 #### `<measure_direction>`
 This is the direction of the measurement.
 Try changing the example above to `parent_to_child`.
-When toppled it reports a force of -98 N on the Y axis and a torque of +147 Nm about the X axis.
+After being toppled the sensor reports a force of -98 N on the Y axis and a torque of +147 Nm about the X axis.
 This is the same magnitude as before but opposite direction.

 ## Adding a force/torque sensor to a link